artsy/relay-workshop/src/exercises/02-Fragment-Container/README.md

       `}
 ```

-This works...but it'd be great if we could specify these fields in the components that needed them.
+This works, but it's an anti-pattern because it binds the child components data needs to its parent or grandparents.
+This not only gets in the way of making our components reusable, but also can make refactoring or scaling components tricky when we have to go a few levels up to find where data is coming from.
+It'd be great if we could specify these fields in the components that needed them.
 Then each component would tell a more comprehensive story about what's needed to render it.

 Relay offers us Fragment Containers for exactly this purpose.
 Let's convert these child components to be Fragment Containers!